 "It's not hyperbole to say that data and AI to help us make informed use of that information have vast potential to revolutionize critical areas of discovery and will increasingly shape nearly every aspect of the world we live in," said Ed Schlesinger, the Whiting School's Benjamin T. Rome Dean.

-Continue the conversation online, using #JHUEngineering on Facebook and Twitter!
+Continue the conversation online, using

 NEWEST MEMBERS OF THE NATIONAL ACADEMY OF SCIENCES